Toufool/AutoSplit/README.md

 - Click "Set Top Left", hover your mouse over the top left corner of your game screen and wait a few seconds until the coordinates change in the program
 - Click "Set Bottom Right", hover your mouse over the bottom corner of your game screen and wait a few secounds until the coordinates change in the program
 - These coordinates do not have to be exact, but try to get them as accurate as you can
+- Once both coordinates are set, make sure to not move your game feed (OBS, Xsplit, or any other source that you are using).
+The coordinates do not follow your game feed - they are viewing your desktop.
 Note: Making the game screen region smaller will increase performance.
 See "Check FPS" in Options below.

 ## TIMER HOTKEYS